tcoram/toolboxforth/README.md

 Today it targets the ESP32, Arduino 32 bit (Cortex M)  and POSIX compliant operating systems.
 Backport to MSP430 coming soon!!!

+This is a 32 bit FORTH with a 16 bit dictionary.
+What this means is that the dictionary "op codes" are 16 bit but numbers (RAM, stacks) are 32 bits.
+Special provision is made for storing 32 bit numbers into the dictionary...

+The end result: This makes for a more compacted application that fits on smaller MCUs.

 ## Features

 * ROMable.
 The dictionary and RAM are separate address spaces (even if dictionary is in RAM).